Pacific Liner

 Pacific Liner is a 1939 American action/adventure film directed by Lew Landers.
 The film stars Victor McLaglen, Chester Morris and Wendy Barrie.
 Pacific Liner is primarily set in the engineering section of the vessel, where a stowaway has infected the crew with cholera.
-While passengers remain oblivious, the ship’s doctor (Morris) and nurse (Barrie) work to control the infection and heal their patients while the engineer (McLaglen)—who scoffs at “bugs”—keeps the stokers at their jobs filling the ship’s boilers with coal to make the best time to San Francisco.
+While the passengers remain oblivious, the ship's doctor (Morris) and nurse (Barrie) work to control the infection and heal their patients while the engineer (McLaglen)—who scoffs at "bugs"—keeps the stokers at their jobs filling the ship’s boilers with coal to make the best time to San Francisco.

 Plot

-In 1932, aboard the passenger ship, the S.S.
-Arcturus, engineer "Crusher" McKay (Victor McLaglen) runs a "tight ship", both beloved and feared by his men.
-The ship's doctor, "Doc" Tony Craig (Chester Morris), has signed on in Shanghai to be on the San Francisco bound trip.
-He wants to be near his former sweetheart, nurse Ann Grayson (Wendy Barrie).
+In 1932, aboard the passenger ship S.S.
+Arcturus, engineer "Crusher" McKay runs a "tight ship", both beloved and feared by his men.
+The ship's doctor, "Doc" Tony Craig, has signed on in Shanghai to be on the San Francisco-bound trip.
+He wants to be near his former sweetheart, nurse Ann Grayson.